CHD Group: Empanelment, membership, signatory

 Observership to United Nations Framework Convention on Climate Change.

 Awards

 In the year 2020, CHD Group won the ASSOCHAM NGO Award for speedy response to community needs.

 BW Businessworld 40 under 40 award in 2021.

 Foundation Day themes

-7th Foundation Day 2021 - " Reclaiming gains for accelerating global health " and the Keynote address was given by Dr. Yogan Pillay, Former Deputy Director General of Health, Government of South Africa.
+7th Foundation Day 2021 – " Reclaiming gains for accelerating global health " and the Keynote address was given by Yogan Pillay, Former Deputy Director General of Health, Government of South Africa.

-8th Foundation Day 2022 - " Public health in all policies for community development" - His Excellency Mr. Federico Salas, Ambassador of Mexico to India delivered the Keynote address & Dr. Harsha Somaroo, President, Public Health Association of South Africa was the Guest of Honor.
+8th Foundation Day 2022 – " Public health in all policies for community development" - His Excellency Mr. Federico Salas, Ambassador of Mexico to India delivered the Keynote address and Harsha Somaroo, President, Public Health Association of South Africa was the Guest of Honor.

+9th Foundation Day 2023 – Health, Climate Change and Community Resilience - The world we want - Fatemeh Rezaei, Isfahan University of Medical Sciences, Iran was the Chief Guest.

+10th Foundation Day 2024 - International Conference was held to mark 10 years of CHD Group by holding the ECIPH Dialogues on Reconstructing global health and social impact with Arthur L Frank delivering the keynote speech.

+Climate Negotiations with UNFCCC

+COP28 - CHD Group led a 7 member delegation to discuss on health and climate concerns and also address the nexus of health, climate, agriculture, food security, war and implications on human health in Dubai, UAE.